-The College of Humanities, Arts, and Social Sciences offers a Master of Science in Community Psychology and Master of Arts degrees in Religious Studies and Multidisciplinary Studies.
+The College of Humanities, Arts, and Social Sciences offers degrees in the following areas: Religious Studies and Multidisciplinary Studies.
 A certificate for completion of a course of academic credits is also offered in the Pastoral Institute.
 Specific requirements for the certificate are listed in this section.